Canon 5D Mark III vs T7

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the T7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The T7 is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 5D Mark III has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 5D Mark III better than the Canon T7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.